ibm-cloud-docs/assistant/dialog-slots.md

 - Current slot level Found conditions.
 - Slot handlers in the order they are listed.
+- If digressions away are allowed, root level node conditions are checked for a match.
 - Current slot level Not found conditions.

 Be careful about adding conditions that always evaluate to true (such as the special conditions, `true` or `anything_else`) as slot handlers.
 Per slot, if the slot handler evaluates to true, then the Not found condition is skipped entirely.
 So, using a slot handler that always evaluates to true effectively prevents the Not found condition for every slot from being evaluated.